 Professional Pathways for Teachers

-Professional Pathways for Teachers is a collaboration among Austin ISD, Education Austin and the American Federation of Teachers to design a human capital system that blends appraisal, compensation and professional development.
-This work focuses resources on building the capacity of our teachers through a comprehensive system of supports and rewards with the ultimate goal of impacting student achievement.
-For the PPfT system, a teacher is defined as directly instructing students 50 percent or more of the instructional day and whose title is teacher in the HR system.
+Professional Pathways for Teachers (PPfT) is a Human Capital System that blends four primary components: teacher appraisal, teacher professional learning (PL) opportunities, teacher leadership opportunities, and teacher compensation for Austin ISD teachers.
+PPfT focuses on building the capacity of our teachers through a comprehensive system of supports and rewards with the ultimate goal of growing students and teachers.
+For the PPfT Human Capital System, a teacher is defined as directly instructing students 50% or more of the instructional day, whose primary assignment is a teaching assignment.

-In December 2013, the Austin ISD Board of Trustees approved district priorities for 2014–15.
-As part of those strategic priorities, administration was given the task to research and develop professional pathways to recruit, develop, evaluate, compensate and retain high-quality teachers in AISD.
+In December 2013, the Austin ISD Board of Trustees approved district priorities for 2014-2015.
+As part of those strategic priorities, administration was given the task to research and develop professional pathways to recruit, develop, evaluate, compensate, and retain high-quality teachers in AISD.

-AISD spent four years creating, piloting and reviewing a multi-measure teacher appraisal.
-The REACH Strategic Compensation program provided valuable feedback and data around appraisal components and compensation.
-The PPfT appraisal system was approved by the Board of Trustees on February 1, 2016, and the PPfT compensation system was approved through a consultation agreement on April 25, 2016.
+AISD spent years creating, piloting, and reviewing a multi-measure teacher appraisal.
+From 2007-2015 the REACH Strategic Compensation program provided valuable feedback and data around appraisal components and compensation.
+The PPfT appraisal system was approved by the Board of Trustees on February 1, 2016 and the PPfT compensation system was approved through a consultation agreement on April 25, 2016.

 The PPfT appraisal will:

-- Incorporate multiple measures of teacher effectiveness including in- and out-of-classroom indicators, student learning growth and teacher self-reflection.
+- incorporate multiple measures of teacher effectiveness including in- and out-of-classroom indicators, student learning growth, and teacher self-reflection; and

-- Offer professional development that links to evaluation results.
+- offer professional learning that links to evaluation results.

-The PPfT compensation framework is base-building, which means it adds permanent pay increases to a teacher’s regular salary.
-This framework does not impact stipends, and teachers will still be able to earn all stipends as before.
+The PPfT Compensation Framework is base-building, which means it adds permanent pay increases to a teacher’s base salary.
+Teachers will enter the system at their current base salary that is based on their teaching experience to honor their years of experience.
+This framework does not impact stipends or board approved raises.
+Teachers will still be able to earn all district approved stipends and raises.

 The framework builds the base through a point system.
 Teachers will earn professional points each year.
 Points are cumulative and determine the amount of the base increase.
-Teachers can earn points from four elements: current year of service, appraisal, professional development unit and leadership pathways.
+Teachers can earn points from five elements: Service, Appraisal, Professional Development Unit, Leadership Pathways, and Leadership Pathways Plus 1.